I recently replaced my “house” battery, and since those darn things are not cheap I wanted to take good care of it.

 IMPORTANT!
 All the wiring in the “house” part of your van follows the same color codes as your home - black is HOT, green is ground, etc.

-Unscrew the front cover to the Magnatek and undo the 3 wire nuts that connect the Magnatek to your house wiring (umm… guys, wire nuts are NOT for use in vehicles…. jeez….).
-If you read the panel of the Magnatek, you will see that there are 2 hot and one neutral output - one hot is “filtered” (yeah, in your dreams…) and one is not.
-The “filtered” lead is the smaller one, and it supplies current to the 12 volt outlet near the fridge.
+Unscrew the front cover to the Magnatek and undo the 3 wire nuts that connect the Magnatek to your house wiring (umm… guys, wire nuts are NOT for use in vehicles… jeez…).
+If you read the panel of the Magnatek, you will see that there are 2 hot outputs and a ground - one hot is “filtered” (poorly) and one is not.
+The “filtered” lead is the smaller one, and it supplies current to the 12 volt outlet near the fridge and other locations.

-You will notice that the Intelli-Power has only 2 terminals - you DO NOT connect the “filtered” wire to the Intelli-Power - here is why:
+You will notice that the Intelli-Power has only 2 terminals - you DO NOT need the filtered wire, as the output of the new converter is already filtered.

-SAFETY NOTE Fuses protect WIRES, not what the wires connect to - a device may (or may not) have internal fuses or other means to protect itself.
+SAFETY NOTE: Fuses protect WIRES, not what the wires connect to - a device may (or may not) have internal fuses or other means to protect itself.
 If you connect a small wire to a large fuse, the wire could heat up from excess current, possibly causing a fire - long before the fuse would fail.
+So make sure that you don’t use the filtered wire - it is only a #10 wire, and a #8 wire should be used with the converter.

-So what you need to do is remove the small “filtered” wire, and extend the aluminum buss that joins all the other 12 volt fuses - like so:
+So what you need to do is remove the small “filtered” wire, and extend the aluminum buss bar so that all the 12 volt circuit breakers are connected- like so:

 BEFORE: before